 Drinks refrigerator: in cockpit table

-Note: Custom built in refrigeration mentioned above is both engine driven and electric.
+Note: Custom built in refrigeration mentioned above is electric (engine driven system is disconnected).

 Fiberglass (GRP) hull and superstructure.
 Below waterline is solid laminate.
 Three inches above waterline and below cap rail is fiberglass with end balsa core.
 Teak decks are over fiberglass with balsa core.